kelo221/IoT_Door_Controller_Project/README.md

 The first table shows the NFC history.

 #### 2. Mode change history
-Everytime the door lock mode changes, the server sends this information to the database and saves in in the history.
+Everytime the door lock mode changes, the server sends this information to the database and saves it in the history.
 The table shows the user's name, mode changes and time.